pologovaa/eclipse-wiki/Building-a-C-Project.md

     Once the configuration options have been selected, click **Apply** and then **OK** to save the toolchain configuration.

+Note: For AXS103 project, multiply instructions should be "9" and FPU should be maximum "-mfpu=fpud_all"

 Building a Project
 ------------------